 Quality of life metrics:

-These metrics do not represent all the types of data that is collected and analyzed; yet are among the most common.
+These metrics do not represent all the types of data that is collected and analyzed, yet they are among the most common.

-After completion of a phase some phase II and most phase III/IV clinical trials the data is analyzed using various statistical algorithms to determine if the primary or secondary endpoints are met and that the outcomes are not by chance alone.
+After completion of some phase II and most phase III/IV clinical trials, the data is analyzed using various statistical algorithms to determine if the primary or secondary endpoints are met and that the outcomes are not by chance alone.

 When should you think about a clinical trial?